NBA Hall of Fame

 He was inducted into the Naismith Memorial Basketball Hall of Fame as a contributor in 2006.

-Gavitt's Awards and Records
+Gavitt's Awards and Honors

 • National Collegiate Basketball Hall of Fame (2006)